John Benbow: With the bomb flotillas

 Benbow's experience led to him being promoted to a similar flotilla, this time to be deployed against Dunkirk under the command of Vice-Admiral Shovell.
 A number of converted merchant vessels, rigged like fireships but designed to explode rather than burn, were assigned to support the expedition.
 Benbow had a hand in preparing these vessels for the operation throughout 1694, and worked closely with the principal storekeeper of the ordnance, Willem Meesters.
 Benbow's attacking fleet was covered by Shovell's fleet on the Downs and the attack was planned for 12 and 13 September.
 However, the French were able to block the entrance to the port, preventing Benbow's squadron from entering, and a storm further disrupted operations.
 Benbow drew back from Dunkirk, and instead sailed around to Calais, where he carried out a further bombardment on 27 September.
 He returned to the Downs and then resumed his duties at Deptford Dockyard.
-He spent December organising a convoy for a fleet of merchant vessels due to sail to Cadiz.
+He spent December organising a convoy for a fleet of merchant vessels due to sail to Cádiz.